Experience Counts when it comes to exceptional In Home CareKate Lambert

 Rose Rene-Burke, Assistant in Nursing and Office Administration

 Rose holds a Certificate lll in Community Care and a Certificate lV in Disability Services.
 Rose has completed a Business Administration Medical Course and has worked in Pathology for 7 years.
 Prior to commencing with Daughterly Care Rose worked as an Assistant in Nursing (AIN) for the Red Cross Blood Bank for 3 years and has 8 years’ experience in aged care work.
 Rose occasionally provides in home care to some of our most complex high need clients.

 Eleanor Latta, Hourly Care Co-Ordinator

 Eleanor has worked in disabilities with the ‘House with No Steps’.
 In addition, she gained Elder care experience having taken care of her elderly Mother.
-This exposed her to general elder care tasks and the knowledge for the importance of service, strength and patience when caring for others.
+This exposed her to general elder care tasks and the knowledge of the importance of service, strength and patience when caring for others.
 It was during this time Eleanor decided she would like to work in aged care.
 Joining the Daughterly Care team enables her to focus her energy and compassionate nature to provide high quality care to Elderly people.

 Jenna Richardson, Hourly Care Co-Ordinator

 Jenna started her aged care journey as a Community Care Worker.
 She is passionate about promoting healthy and happy ageing.
 Jenna has completed a Bachelor of Health, which focuses on health promotion and health policy.
 She has also completed a Certificate III in Home and Community Services, and has been working in the care industry for 4 years.
 Prior to commencing with Daughterly Care, she held a High Care Co-Ordinator role.
 Jenna has great empathy and interest in the care needs of Older people and is looking forward to growing her knowledge.